Systems-Modeling/SysML-v2-Pilot-Implementation/org.omg.sysml.site/README.md

 This release includes a prototype graphical visualization capability with diagrams rendered using the open source [PlantUML](https://plantuml.com) tooling.

+0. Make sure that your Eclipse has PlantUML with SysMLv2 extensions.
+You can install it from the update site of https://dl.bintray.com/himi-sysml/plantuml-sysmlv2/updates/ with Help > Install New Software

 1. PlantUML visualization requires that [GraphViz](https://www.graphviz.org) be installed.
 Visit [ https://www.graphviz.org/download/](https://www.graphviz.org/download/)
 and download the appropriate package for your environment.